 Amex Membership Rewards is a credit card rewards program that lets cardholders earn points on almost all purchases.

-To earn Membership Rewards, you must hold one of the many affiliated American Express cards.
+To earn Membership Rewards points, you must hold one of the many affiliated American Express cards.
 By holding one of these cards, you are automatically enrolled in the program.

-The number of points you will earn per dollar depends on which card you use and the category of your purchases as some are included in bonus categories.
-Bonus categories can help you earn between 2X and 5X points per dollar on some purchases.
+The number of points you will earn per dollar depends on which card you use and the category of your purchases, as some are bonus categories.
+Bonus categories can help you earn between 2x and 5x points per dollar on some purchases.

-There are many ways to redeem Membership Rewards points, but transferring your points to airline partners to book award flights is how you will get the most value out of your points.
+There are many ways to redeem Membership Rewards points, but transferring your points to airline partners to book award flights is how you can get the most value out of your points.

 The Best Amex Membership Rewards Cards

 Earning rewards points can be done in a variety of ways.
-However, to begin earning points at all, you will need to have at least one American Express Rewards credit card.
+However, to begin earning points at all, you will need to have at least 1 American Express Rewards credit card.
+Consider our favorites:

-The Amex Platinum is the classic Amex rewards card.
-It comes with a variety of benefits including Priority Pass lounge access, Delta Sky Club (when flying Delta), Hilton and Marriott Gold status, and more.
+The Amex Platinum card is the classic Amex Membership Rewards card.
+It comes with a variety of benefits including access to over 1,400 airport lounges, complimentary Hilton Honors Gold and Marriott Bonvoy Gold Elite status upon enrollment, and more.

 Additionally, this card earns 5x points per dollar on flights purchased directly with airlines.
 Flights and prepaid hotels purchased through Amex Travel also earn 5x points per dollar (note that 5x on flights is capped at up to $500,000 in purchases per calendar year).
 It earns 1x points per dollar on all other purchases.

-You’ll also receive an annual airline fee credit of $200 and a monthly $15 ($35 in December) Uber credits.
+You’ll also receive an annual airline fee credit of up to $200 and $15 monthly ($35 in December) in Uber Cash.

-Hot Tip: You can only earn a welcome bonus once in a lifetime on each American Express card, so it’s best to wait until you can find a great offer before you apply.
-While it’s not common, it’s still possible to find a 100,000 point bonus on the Platinum Card®.
+Hot Tip: You can only earn a welcome bonus once in a lifetime on each American Express card, so it’s best to wait on a great offer to apply.
+Thankfully, many people are getting access to to the 125,000 or even 150,000-point bonus on the Amex Platinum card!